Homepage

 When you hire a car online, you can usually select to pay on the day or pre-pay at the time of booking.
 Choose the latter.
 Not only is it cheaper to lock-in the price early, but it’s also a more secure guarantee that your car will be available to pick up.

 As always, check the terms and conditions of your car hire provider before you pay.
-Generally, you’ll have 48 hours to before your pick-up time to cancel your booking without a fee – ideal if you change your mind or find a cheaper price later.
+Generally, you’ll have 48 hours before your pick-up time to cancel without a fee.
+You won’t face any fees – no matter when you cancel – if you haven't pre-paid for the car.

 Sign up and save on your next holiday